Helaman99/Politick/BACKLOG.md

 # Backlog

-* Let users set a security question and answer for recovering their accounts

-  * Add this to the signup page

-  * Also add a password change page

-  * Make sure new password still abides by password rules

-  * Allow users to be able to change security question and answer later

 * Fix timeout issue when looking for opponent (still a thing?
 Need to test...)

 * "Not Enough Coins" dialog needed in some places.

 * Add "Kudos" system

-* About page

 * Update title shop to not have problems with duplicate words (first word and second word)